KratosMultiphysics/Kratos/applications/ShapeOptimizationApplication/README.md

 The Kratos ShapeOptimizationApplication contains an implementation of the Vertex Morphing method for node-based shape optimzation.

 It can be used in combination with the Adjoint Sensitivity Analysis capabilities of the Kratos StructuralMechanicsApplication and ConvectionDiffusionApplication.
-Additionally it offers an interface to connect external solvers via custom python code.
+Additionally it offers an interface to use external response functions via custom python code.

 ## Examples